-Naked Therapy is different for every client because it is based on the client’s arousal, which is always personal and unique.
-And different clients seek Naked Therapy for different reasons.
+Every Naked Therapy session is different for every patient because it’s based on the patient’s arousal, which is always personal and unique.
+And different patients seek Naked Therapy for different reasons.
 Some are single and they’re trying to get better at meeting someone significant.
 Some are married and they’re looking for someone new to talk to.
 Some are having sexual or relationship problems and want help working through them.
 Some lack confidence around the opposite sex and need to practice and improve in that area.
 Some have unresolved issues from childhood that are keeping them from realizing their full potential.
 Some are frustrated and simply need to vent.
 Some are dealing with pornography addiction and want to overcome that.
 Some merely want to express themselves and engage in thoughtful conversation with someone who listens.
 Some are just curious.
 And some are interested in taking a long, fascinating journey through their arousal.

-But nakedness provides every patient with the possibility of letting go of restrictions and inhibitions and also instantly establishes a communicative, intimate, and trusting relationship between the therapist and patient.
-Instead of the cold, objective, impersonal demeanor of some traditional therapists, the client encounters me, just as I am and with nothing to hide, and as a result he feels less inhibited around me, and by being turned on he’s able to discover things he might not with a clothed therapist.
+But nakedness and arousal on my part and yours provide you with the possibility of letting go of restrictions and inhibitions and also instantly establishes a communicative, intimate, and trusting relationship between us.
+Instead of the cold, objective, impersonal demeanor of some traditional therapists, you will encounter me just as I am, with nothing to hide, and as a result you will feel less inhibited, and through the arousal I provide you will discover things no clothed therapist can provide you.

 Accepting Male Desire

-All of my clients are men, and that’s something I’m very proud of, because men want to be in therapy but traditional therapeutic practices have proven increasingly unattractive to them.
+All of my patients are men, and that’s something I’m very proud of, because men want to be in therapy but traditional therapeutic practices – which not only downplay and dismiss expressions of male arousal, but have completely forbidden it in the therapeutic setting – have proven increasingly unattractive to them.
 As these statistics make painfully clear, men represent the vast majority of those in crisis.
 Yet as this article points out, therapy is quickly becoming something that only women seek.
 In other words, there is a major and growing disconnect between those who need therapy and those who are getting therapy.
 And what has been traditional therapy’s response to this disconnect?
 In general, it’s been to say that men “don’t get it.”
 Well, I say it’s not men who don’t get therapy, it’s therapy that doesn’t get men.
-Naked Therapy is first and foremost an attempt to create a form of therapy that men want to participate in because they feel it’s relevant to their lives, thoughts, and feelings.
+Naked Therapy is first and foremost an attempt to create a form of therapy that men want to participate in because they feel it’s relevant to their thoughts, feelings, and urges.
 An expanded version of my views on this Global Mental Health Crisis can be found here.

-Here’s a list, far from all-inclusive, of some of the things my clients and I work on together in our Naked Therapy sessions:
+Here’s a list, far from all-inclusive, of some of the things my patients and I work on together in our Naked Therapy sessions:

 – Resolving conflicted feelings